 The latest of the movies, Fast & Furious 6, was released for DVD rental, and I promptly borrowed it via iTunes.
 Four brought back the main actors, with Diesel and Walker both returning to the series to revive it.
 And revive it they have.
 Movies four, five and six have been big commercial successes.

 This sequel is a visual delight.
 The stunts and driving acrobatics are phenomenal.
 From that perspective the movie is a big success.
 The locales are interesting, the cliffhangers are in fact instances where people are hanging off planes and cars and bridges and other things.
 It’s a great movie to watch as long as you turn off your brain.
+Aside from watching blockbuster movies like this, you can also enjoy chilling on sites like 카지노 사이트.

 If you’re looking for a great storyline, however, you’re going to be disappointed.
 The plot is convoluted and the amnesia addition to bring back Rodriguez is barely a nod toward believability.
 And I personally found the “touching” scenes between Diesel and Rodriguez to be forced — his strength is not as a love interest.